Geographical Oddities of the United States

 Point Roberts, Washington State

-The Tsawwassen Peninsula juts out into cool Pacific waters of the Strait of Georgia, just south of Vancouver.
-Most of the peninsula belongs to Canada, but the bottom tip is strangely part of Washington state.
+The Tsawwassen Peninsula juts into cool Pacific waters of the Strait of Georgia, just south of Vancouver.
+Most of the peninsula belongs to Canada, but the bottom tip is oddly part of Washington state.

 Seems like one of those cases where you say “whatever Canada, take it”, but a treaty is a treaty.
 Although only accessible from the U.S. by boat or plane, Point Roberts (as it is now called) is still part of the United States, all 4.9 square miles of it.
 It has a full border crossing and everything.
 Canadians flock there in the summer to spend their hard-earned Canadian vacation dollars.